JaSei/teamcity-job-executor/README.md

 # teamcity job executor

-simple command line utils which run job in teamcity and wait to end
+simple command line utility which run job in teamcity and wait to finish

-is is build success then exit with exit code 0
+success status of build = exit code 0

-other status are exit code 1
+other status = exit code 1

 non-interactive run example:
 ```